Gold drops Rs 264 on muted global trends

-NEW DELHI: Gold in the national capital on Wednesday dipped Rs 264 to Rs 45,783 per 10 gram in line with drop-in global precious metal prices, according to HDFC Securities.
+NEW DELHI, June 30: Gold in the national capital on Wednesday dipped Rs 264 to Rs 45,783 per 10 gram in line with drop-in global precious metal prices, according to HDFC Securities.

 In the previous trade, the yellow metal had closed at Rs 46,047 per 10 gram.